 Where the parties have designated a particular court or courts to resolve their dispute, the proposal gives priority to the chosen court to decide on its jurisdiction, regardless of whether it is first or second seised.
 Any other court has to stay proceedings until the chosen court has established or - in case the agreement is invalid - declined jurisdiction.
-This modification will
+This modification will increase the effectiveness of choice of court agreements and eliminate the incentives for abusive litigation in non-competent courts.

-Moreover, the proposal introduces a harmonised conflict of law rule on the substantive validity of choice of court agreements, thus ensuring a similar outcome on this matter whatever the court seised
+Moreover, the proposal introduces a harmonised conflict of law rule on the substantive validity of choice of court agreements, thus ensuring a similar outcome on this matter whatever the court seised.